Logo

 In remote rural areas, similar to those in which the Ecumenical Sangam is working, it is sometimes difficult or even impossible to get a loan with reasonable conditions.
 This often restricts economic development, since poor but skilled, entrepreneurial and economically active people do not have any possibility of starting a small business due to a lack of capital.
 In this situation microfinance can help to foster economic development by providing small loans and other financial services at affordable interest rates and according to the special needs of the poor rural people.
 With the help of a small loan the productive rural population will be enabled to work independently and use their skills to gain higher levels of family incomes.

-The Ecumenical Sangam's Microfinance (mF) scheme started in July 2008 and since then the Sangam has provided “refundable financial aid” to its former students of the Sangam’s technical and sewing classes.
-This financial aid is meant to be used for the start-up of small businesses such as tailoring shops and repair businesses.
+The Ecumenical Sangam's Microfinance (mF) scheme was originally started as a 'Rolling Loan' scheme to help the tailoring class students purchase sewing machines, with the students repaying the loan from their earnings.
+In July 2008 this scheme was extended to provide “refundable financial aid” to the former students of the Sangam’s technical and sewing classes.
+This financial aid is intended to be used for the start-up of small businesses in the rural villages and urban slums such as tailoring shops and repair businesses.

 The Sangam makes a holistic approach to mF and every applicant who applies for the refundable financial aid has to attend obligatory training.
 In this training he or she will be introduced to the basic business-related topics, including business-plan making, marketing, book-keeping and other subjects which are on the Ecumenical Sangam's programme like health, hygiene, social matters or watershed.